A neighbor's call to police on a little Black girl while she sprayed lanternflies exposes a deeper problem, mom says

 Later, the West Caldwell Police Department invited Joseph and her daughters to tour the station and assured the family that there's no reason to be afraid of them.

-Joseph says she she's received a lot of support, and some friends in the area have even set up a GoFundMe to "support Monique, Bobbi and Hayden."
+Joseph said she she's received a lot of support, and some friends in the area have even set up a gofundme to "support Monique, Bobbi and Hayden."

 Older sister Hayden, 13, spoke at a city council meeting on Nov.
 1 to discuss the racist implications and the emotional impact of Lawshe carelessly calling the police on her 9-year-old sister.